CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 COCINA DE PEPINA

 Named for the charismatic chef and sociologist Maria Josefina "Pepina" Yances, Cocina de Pepina gives a colourful home to traditional recipes learned from her journeys throughout the coastal region between Cartagena and Monteria.
-The restaurant itself is unpretentious, charming and tiny (tables fill up fast), the space dominated by a giant chalkboard menu of items that your host (probably Pepina's nephew, Cristian) will patiently explain to you.
+The restaurant itself is unpretentious, charming and tiny (tables fill up fast), the space dominated by a giant chalkboard menu of items that your host (probably Pepina's nephews, Cristian and Mateo) will patiently explain to you.
 The Mote de Queso is highly recommended.

 If you don't manage to score a table, Oh La La next door is just next door and is also excellent.